 Mr. Jean-Luc Raharison, executive director of SADABE, will assist the field school with in-country preparation and logistics.
-Mr. Raharison earned his master's degree in primatology from the University of Antananarivo in 2001, and has worked with Dr. Irwin at Tsinjoarivo since that time.
+Mr. Raharison earned his master's degree in primatology from the University of Antananarivo in 2001, and has worked at Tsinjoarivo since that time.
+Finally, Dr Freddy Ranaivoarisoa, Head of the Mention Anthropobiologie et Développement Durable (ADD) at the University of Antananarivo, will be our teaching and logistical partner.